SMALL CHANGES CAN CREATE BIG THINGS

 (Principle 3)

 Result?
-This small change created a substantial difference as it helped with
+This small change created a substantial difference as it helped with an international negotiation.

 (Exponential Growth)